- FOP meeting 2019

 - We will deep-dive into Daimler’s multidimensional efforts to cope with the massive change that the company – and the automotive industry at large – is facing.
 After a session with Harald Rudolph, the company’s Global Head of Strategy, which will provide context, we will take a specific look at the company’s “Leadership 2020” initiative that includes organizational “game changers”, such as the company-wide deployment of agile teams, (or “swarms”).

 - Our host Oliver Fischer will share with us the cornerstones of Daimler’s Corporate Academy and its role in the overall transformational architecture.
-Inger Buus, Head of Leadership Development at JP Morgan Chase, will provide insights from a different industry by discussing the impact of her top leadership program.
+Inger Buus, Head of Leadership Development at JP Morgan Chase, will provide insights from a different industry by sharing her comprehensive transformational leadership initiative.

 - To put all Daimler initiatives into a larger perspective, we will conduct a fireside chat with a member of Daimler’s executive board.